Obstacles to granting earnings-related daily allowance

 Right to earnings-related daily allowance may be lost due to absence from the labour market

 You must be on the labour market to retain your right to earnings-related daily allowance.
-Being on the labour market means that you are in employment that meets the working condition, you are self-employed, or you are registered as an unemployed jobseeker with the TE Services.
+Being on the labour market means that you are in employment that meets the working condition, you are self-employed, or you are registered as an unemployed jobseeker.
 If you are outside the labour market for more than six months you may lose your right to earnings-related daily allowance, unless you have an acceptable reason for your absence, as referred to in the Unemployment Security Act.
 Your right to earnings-related daily allowance will not be restored until you have worked at least 12 months after your absence and met the working condition during this period.
-Acceptable reasons for being outside the labour market include, but are not limited to, taking care of a child under 3 years of age at home, full-time studies, military service and periods of sick leave or rehabilitation.
-Please note that a period for which you receive severance pay / a support package is not an acceptable reason for being outside the labour market and you must register as a jobseeker with the TE Services when your employment ends, even if you receive severance pay or a support package.
-Getting an additional pensio is also not an acceptable reason for being outside the labour market.
+Acceptable reasons for being outside the labour market include, but are not limited to, taking care of a child under 3 years of age at home, full-time studies, military service and and sickness allowance or rehabilitation allowance period.
+Please note that a period for which you receive severance pay / a financial compensation is not an acceptable reason for being outside the labour market so you must register as an unemployed jobseeker when your employment relationship ends, even if you receive severance pay/financial compensation.
+Getting an additional pension is also not an acceptable reason for being outside the labour market.

 Employer’s obligation to pay wages and extra payments prevent the payment of earnings-related daily allowance